Career Timeline of Russell Wilson: Major Achievements and Milestones

 In 2017, Russell Wilson hosted the Kids' Choice Sports on Nickelodeon.

 On February 7, 2018, Russell Wilson was traded from the Texas Rangers to the New York Yankees and assigned to the Yankees' Double-A affiliate, the Trenton Thunder.
+He grew up as a Yankees fan.

-June 2018: MLB Franchise Effort in Portland
+June 2018: MLB Franchise Effort

-In June 2018, Russell Wilson and his wife Ciara announced their involvement in an effort to bring a Major League Baseball franchise to Portland, Oregon.
+In June 2018, Russell Wilson and his wife, Ciara, announced their involvement in an effort to bring a Major League Baseball franchise to Portland, Oregon.

-July 2018: Molecule Investor and Endorser
+July 2018: Molecule Investment and Endorsement

 In July 2018, Russell Wilson became an investor and endorser for Molecule, a mattress company.